JuliaLang/julia/README.md

     +---------------+-------+--------+--------+--------------+---------+

 Relative performance between languages on Linux is similar.
-These benchmarks, while not comprehensive, were also not chosen to make Julia look good, but rather to test JIT compiler performance in a range of common problem areas, such as recursion optimization, string parsing, sorting, iterative numerical loops, and random number generation.
+These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.

-*Note:* The C++ benchmark for random matrix statistics is missing because implementing such a complex benchmark in a low-level language, while technically possible, is unrealistic, and it is unclear how a fair comparison implementation should work.
+*Note:* A C++ implementation of random matrix statistics is missing because this test involves many whole-matrix operations, and it is not clear what an idiomatic implementation would look like.

 ### Designed for Parallelism